 It’s super important to keep tabs on what’s in your credit report.
-Luckily there are a bunch of great credit monitoring tools that make this super easy.
+And don’t keep accepting credit card offers in the hopes of getting a high credit score.

-I know it feels that way when you’re coming up short at the end of each month.
-But if you’re able to pay overdraft fees or interest on credit card debt, it stands to reason that you could be saving—you just need to flip the script and start paying yourself first.
+If you’re able to pay overdraft fees or interest on credit card debt, it stands to reason that you could be saving.
+You just need to flip the script and start paying yourself first.

 It all starts with a good, hard look at your spending habits.
 Don’t assume you know where your money’s going.
 Actually take out your bank and credit card statements and go over them with a fine-tooth comb.